elatov/elatov.github.io/_posts/2013-03-07-rhcsa-and-rhce-chapter-6-package-management.md

 >         >     %changelog
 >         >
 >         >
->         > You can use $RPM&#95;BUILD&#95;ROOT instead of %{buildroot}.
+>         > You can use $RPM_BUILD_ROOT instead of %{buildroot}.
 Both are acceptable, but just be consistent.
 You may also use the **rpmdev-newspec** command to create a SPEC file for you. **rpmdev-newspec NAME-OF-NEW-PACKAGE** can create an initial SPEC file for a new package, tailored to various types of packages.
 It will guess what kind of template to use based on the package name, or you can specify a particular template.
 See **/etc/rpmdevtools/spectemplate-*.spec** for available templates, and see **rpmdev-newspec -help** for more information.
 For example, to create a new SPEC file for a python module:
 >         >
 >         >     cd ~/rpmbuild/SPECS
 >         >     rpmdev-newspec python-antigravity